Comparing Metromile (MILE) & Its Peers

 |2.35

 56.5% of Metromile shares are held by institutional investors.
 Comparatively, 59.0% of shares of all “Fire, marine, & casualty insurance” companies are held by institutional investors.
-13.2% of shares of all “Fire, marine, & casualty insurance” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+13.2% of shares of all “Fire, marine, & casualty insurance” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Profitability